lengocduy/DLLogging/README.md

 ## Installation

-There are two ways to install `swift-log`
+There are three ways to install `swift-log`

 ### CocoaPods